Introduction:

 ACE Inhibitors - Angiotensin-converting enzyme inhibitors or ACE inhibitors do not allow the body to freely form a hormone called angiotensin II.
 Angiotensin II inhibitor hormone results in the blood vessels turning narrow and thus increases blood pressure.
 Hence, blood pressure is reduced and maintained by decreasing the action of this particular enzyme.

-Angiotensin II Receptor Blockers - This is a kind of medication that prevents the blood vessels from getting in contact with angiotensin II.
+Angiotensin II Receptor Blockers - These medications prevent blood vessels from contacting angiotensin II.
 Angiotensin II works by attaching itself to the receptor site.
-Angiotensin II receptor blockers get in between these receptor sites and thus avoid the binding of this particular hormone which eventually drops the blood pressure.
+Angiotensin II receptor blockers get in between these receptor sites and thus avoid the binding of this particular hormone, which eventually drops blood pressure.

 Calcium Channel Blockers - All muscles require calcium in order to move and function.
 Calcium flows in and out of the muscular cells.
 Calcium channel blockers are the drugs that block the entry of calcium into the smooth muscles of the heart as well as blood vessels and thus lower the blood pressure because the heart is made for relaxing.

-Alpha-2 Receptor Agonists - A combined effect of blocking the catecholamines from binding to the cells or alpha as well as beta receptors is brought about by alpha-two receptor agonists, also called alpha beta-blockers.
-The blood vessels do not constrict, and the heart does not require a lot of force to pump blood.
-This leads to a decrease in blood pressure.
+Alpha-2 Receptor Agonists - Alpha-two receptor agonists, also called alpha beta-blockers, have a combined effect of blocking catecholamines from binding to cells or alpha and beta receptors.
+As a result, blood vessels do not constrict, and the heart does not require a lot of force to pump blood, leading to a decrease in blood pressure.

 Aldosterone Receptor Antagonists - These drugs bring about their action by blocking a chemical compound in the body called aldosterone.
 The blocking results in reducing the bodily fluids from being retained and thus lowers the blood pressure.